 Should your program receive a grant, your organization commits to:

-- Provide a Certificate of Insurance (naming The Jewish Federation of Greater Philadelphia and its Subsidiaries as Additionally Insured as well as Certificate Holder); ACH information; W9; and sign the Jewish Federation’s Grant Services Agreement document and any other required paperwork.
+- Provide a Certificate of Insurance evidencing general liability and worker’s comp insurance (naming The Jewish Federation of Greater Philadelphia and its Subsidiaries as Additionally Insured as well as Certificate Holder); ACH information; W9; and sign the Jewish Federation’s Grant Services Agreement document and any other required paperwork.

 - Include the Jewish Federation’s logo on all event materials.